 2025

-- August: Released MixtureVitae, the first permissibly licensed pretraining corpus to achieve performance comparable to or even surpassing some non-permissive sources. (paper coming soon)
+- August: Released MixtureVitae, the first permissibly licensed pretraining corpus to achieve performance comparable to or even surpassing some non-permissive sources (paper).

-- June: Led the Swiss AI Large Grant proposal in collaboration with Prof. Robert West.
+- June: Led the Swiss AI Large Grant proposal under Prof. Robert West.
 Secured CHF 61K and 200K GPU hours on the Alps Supercomputer.

 - May: Released terminal-bench.